 Many nonprofits, despite passionate teams and genuine mission commitment, hit a structural wall during growth.
-The early-stage approach — capable people carrying more than their share, decisions made informally, everything flowing through whoever is available — works until it doesn't.
-What follows is not a single dramatic failure but a slow accumulation of the same problems: decisions that stall, new staff who take months to become functional, high performers who quietly start looking for the exit.
-These are structural failures.
-They present as people problems because that is where the symptoms appear.
-Addressing them with culture initiatives or leadership coaching, without touching the underlying design, is how organizations stay stuck in the same loop.
+The early-stage approach — capable people carrying more than their share, decisions made informally, everything flowing through whoever is available — works until it does not.
+What follows is usually not a single dramatic failure but a slow accumulation of the same problems: decisions stall, new staff take months to become functional, high performers quietly start looking for the exit, and the Executive Director becomes the default answer to every unresolved question.

 Why Nonprofit Organizational Design Gets Ignored Until It Fails